-Mosaic law was more about individual liability, but it still incorporated some of the collective responsibility the community had to bear.
-Those who were wise and elderly were responsible for crime that happened in their area.
-The culprit was to be punished and those elderly people who “let them” commit a crime were supposedly purged by god for their mistakes, once he or she was caught.
-There was also a distinct improvement from the Hammurabi code.
+Mosaic law was also about individual liability, but it still incorporated some of the collective responsibility the community had to bear.
+Those who were wise and elderly were responsible for crimes that happened in their area.
+The culprit was to be punished and those elderly people who “let them” commit a crime were supposedly purged by god for their mistakes, once they were caught.
+This constituted a distinct improvement from the Hammurabi code.
 Criminals who were convicted never received sentences that punished their kin, because their kin were seen as innocent people.
-However, Judaic law had so many exceptions and reasons for when the law should be enforced and should be merciful.
-Acts of passion or accidental murders were seen as reasons for justification and should be punished only by having the defendant perform religious repentance.
+However, Judaic law had many exceptions and reasons for when the law should be enforced and when one should be merciful.
+Acts of passion or accidental murders were seen as mitigating factors and should be punished only by having the defendant perform religious repentance.
 If the murder was not premeditated you could argue that it was an act of god that the victim fell into your hands and you were just in a tough situation.
 Also ignorance of the law was widely accepted as a legitimate excuse when being tried for a crime.
 The courts were not similar to contemporary courts at all, but everyone in the community was interested in law and enjoyed participating in the hearings (Maxwell, responsibility).

 In these communities, the severity of the sentence was usually decided by the victim or the victim’s relatives, if the crime was murder.
 If the king or any higher power were to kill the culprit, the king would use a sword.
 The death penalty was used more for public deterrent.
 If the crime was a gruesome sexual one, then the culprit was usually burned.
 If people got into fights they usually received a rough public flogging (Maxwell, Punishment).
 Mosaic law was practical because it was about instilling fear in the public, deterring future acts of assault and stupidity, and getting rid of the menaces of society

 When asking people about Miller v.
-Alabama and explaining what the facts were, the answers one gets are quite interesting.
+Alabama and explaining what the facts were, one gets quite interesting answers.
 Joseph Green a Boston police officer and a Harvard Law graduate became more familiar with the case.
 After doing some research, he was able to provide good insight into some of the decisions that were made and the political ramifications that they had.
 (I need to add something here) and (add another interview).
 Besides that is it good?
+Yes, what about the interview with me?